andaley/homesoon/project-diary.md

 - tested charts.js
 - added chart to stats based on users search results
 - expanded class method to include # and average price of 1, 2, and 3 bedrooms for all cities
+- wrapped build bartchart in function
+- fixed broken math in get_more_expensive

 TODO
 - write remove favorite ajax call and route